mikechiloane/invoice-generator-fe/README.md

 # Invoice Generator Frontend

-A modern, responsive web application for generating professional invoices with a clean, user-friendly interface.
+A modern, responsive Next.js web application for generating professional invoices with a clean, user-friendly interface.

 ## About This Project

-The Invoice Generator is a Next.js and TypeScript application designed to create professional invoices.
-It features a responsive interface that adapts to both desktop and mobile devices, providing an optimal user experience regardless of screen size.
+The Invoice Generator is built with Next.js and TypeScript, designed to create professional invoices with ease.
+It leverages the powerful features of Next.js including server-side rendering and optimized client-side navigation to provide a fast, responsive interface that adapts to both desktop and mobile devices.

 ## Core Functionality